 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each oval capsule with a yellow to orange paste fill and a reddish-brown opaque gelatin shell, with an "I" logo printed in black ink on one side, contains isotretinoin 10 mg.
+Each oval capsule with a yellow to orange paste fill and a reddish-brown opaque gelatin shell, with an "I" logo printed in black ink on one side, contains 10 mg of isotretinoin.
 Nonmedicinal ingredients: ammonium hydroxide, beeswax yellow, gelatin, glycerin, hydrogenated vegetable oil, polyethylene glycol, polyvinyl acetate phthalate, propylene glycol, red iron oxide, soybean oil, synthetic black iron oxide, and titanium dioxide.

-Each oval capsule with a yellow to orange paste fill and an orange-brown opaque gelatin shell, with an "I40" logo printed in black ink on one side, contains isotretinoin 40 mg.
+Each oval capsule with a yellow-to-orange paste fill and an orange-brown opaque gelatin shell, with an "I40" logo printed in black ink on one side, contains 40 mg of isotretinoin.
 Nonmedicinal ingredients: ammonium hydroxide, beeswax yellow, gelatin, glycerin, hydrogenated vegetable oil, polyethylene glycol, polyvinyl acetate phthalate, propylene glycol, red iron oxide, soybean oil, synthetic black iron oxide, titanium dioxide, and yellow iron oxide.

 How should I use this medication?

 The usual starting daily dose is 0.5 mg per kilogram of body weight taken daily for a period of 2 to 4 weeks.
 Based on body weight, severity of acne, and your response to the medication, your doctor will then adjust your dose.
 Isotretinoin should be taken as a single dose or in 2 divided doses during the day.